Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ## Review: image trigger AR and SLAM AR

-- **Image trigger AR (only in AR-vos)** uses A.I. computer vision technology to recognize images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) and place augments relative to those images.
+- **Image trigger AR (only in AR-vos)** uses A.I. computer vision technology to recognize trigger images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) that you assign to a POI.
+  - Your POI prefab is then placed relative to those images.
-  - Note that if lighting conditions vary, for instance cast shadows on outdoor trigger images, you will have to set up multiple layers with different trigger images for the different lighting conditions **and test extensively with different types of smartphones!**
+  - Note that if lighting conditions vary, for instance cast shadows on outdoor trigger images, you might have to set up multiple layers with different trigger images for the different lighting conditions **and test extensively with different types of smartphones!**

 - **SLAM based AR (only in AR-vos)** uses the newest form of A.I. computer vision technology, [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping), to discover planes in the physical space around the user, and then place augments on these planes.
 The augments will (pretty much) stay in place, and the user can then walk around them in 3D space.